 When is the Census?

 The next Census will be conducted from March-May 2020.
-In March, each household in the United States will receive a letter from the Census Bureau with online participation instructions.
+In March, each household in the United States will receive a letter or postcard from the Census Bureau with online participation instructions.
+We’ve been told that there will likely be additional letters or postcards sent out, in case people miss or misplace their initial letters.
 April 1 is National Census Day, so start thinking of ways for your nonprofit to help facilitate responses.
 Beginning in May, Census workers will go to door to door to count households that did not self-report.
 The count will be finalized by December 31, 2020.

 What Can Your Nonprofit Do?